tatianaacostag/DevelopersDoc_site/content/en/docs/Getting started/Test-your-solution.md

 To change the amount of a transaction, update the value for the `tx_value_[Country]` according to the country you want to test.

 ## Running the Requests in the Correct Order
-Beware that the order in which you run the requests is important, since some of the data returned by one request may be used in the next.
+Beware that the order in which you run the requests is important, since some of the data returned by one request may be used in the next invocation.